canonical/pebble/README.md

         command: cmd
 ```

-The file should be almost entirely obvious.
-One interesting detail there is the `override`
+Some details worth highlighting:

+  - The `startup` option can be `enabled` or `disabled`.
+  - Environment variables are defined in an ordered list in case there are any
+dependencies.
-field (for now required) which defines whether this entry _overrides_ the previous
+  - There is the `override` field (for now required) which defines whether this
-service of the same name (if any - missing is okay), or merges with it.
-Any of the fields can
+    entry _overrides_ the previous service of the same name (if any - missing is
+    okay), or merges with it.

-be replaced individually in a merged service configuration.
+Any of the fields can be replaced individually in a merged service configuration.
 To illustrate, here is a sample override layer that might sit atop the one above:

 ```yaml